aliwert/search-app/README.md

 3. Click the "Clear" button to clear the search input and the displayed images.<br>

-## Contributing:
-- Contributions to this project are welcome.
-If you have any suggestions or would like to report any issues, please feel free to submit a pull request or open an issue on the project's repository.

-### Technologies Used:
+## 🛠️Technologies Used:
 - HTML
 - CSS
 - JavaScript
+-
+## 👽Contributions
+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.